So, this week we covered how I’m not a Prepper. Honest.

 Where I got the recipes: stockpilingmoms.com

 I usually like to follow recipes from Alton Brown, or the folks over at ‘America’s Test Kitchen’.
 They’re well thought out, rigorously tested, and solid.
 These are are not.
 There’s gaps in the information of some recipes.
 Some are missing cooking instructions, some have the measurements mixed up.
 These have not been fact checked by a kitchen full of Culinary Institute interns just begging to get hired on by a nationwide cooking show.
 And that’s fine, but use at your own risk.
 I’ve always been the cook in my house, so I noticed some of the foul ups in the instructions and adjusted accordingly.
 A less experienced cook like my wife, might have missed a couple of the mistakes.
 That said, I still screwed up one meal royally.
 Mainly because it is most definitely NOT a freezer meal.
 Again, use your best judgment and skip the trouble recipes.
+If you feel like you don’t have the time to prep your meals but are constantly annoyed by food wastage or never having what you want in your home, then meal delivery kits might be a suitable choice for you.
+There are numerous kits you can choose from, like dinnerly vs everyplate or any other kit you may have seen.
+With a kit, you have various ingredients delivered right to your door, helping you create some delicious dishes, some of which you can freeze the leftovers and save for another time.
+You can also keep the recipe card and continue to make that recipe whenever you like.
+You may even learn a few prepping tips along the way!

 TIP #1: DO NOT use Ziploc gallon bags to make these meals.